RodolfoCeoC/RodolfoCeoC/README.md

 - 👋 Hi, I’m @RodolfoCeoC
 - 💻 I am a computer systems engineering student.
-- 👀 I’m interested in Ethical Hacking, to be more exact, in Pentesting.
+- 👀 I’m interested in Cybersecurity, to be more exact, in Pentesting.
 - 😎 Ethical hacking is not a crime

 <!---